ipfs/ipfs-docs/docs/concepts/nodes.md

 #### Features of a bootstrap node:

 - All default bootstrap _nodes_ are part of the public DHT.
-- The list of bootstrap _nodes_ a Helia _node_ connects to is configurable in their config files.
+- The list of bootstrap _nodes_ a Helia _node_ connects to is controlled by configuring [libp2p's peerDiscovery option](https://github.com/libp2p/js-libp2p/blob/master/doc/CONFIGURATION.md#peer-discovery).

 #### Limitations of a bootstrap node: